 To study the performance of the calorimeter and the trigger logic a large number of background events were simulated.
-Background events were generated by sending 10,000 5.5 GeV electrons through the 0.25% X0 tungsten target (equivalent to 4ns of a 400 nA beam) and letting the GEANT4 physics models generate the expected backgrounds (scattered electrons, produced photons and other particles).
+Background events were generated by sending 10,000 6.6 GeV electrons through the 0.25% X0 tungsten target (equivalent to 4ns of a 400 nA beam) and letting the GEANT4 physics models generate the expected backgrounds (scattered electrons, produced photons and other particles).
 The physics models used in this simulation include all electromagnetic and hadronic processes implemented in GEANT4.
-To simulate longer integration time, several events were added together.
+To simulate longer integration times, several events were added together.
 A significant amount of simulation data was also generated with a 25 ns time window and consistency was checked between the two data sets.

 For the trigger studies, input events were used that were generated with MadGraph/MadEvent.
-These events simulated A' masses of 50 MeV, 100 MeV, 200 MeV, 250 MeV, 300 MeV, 400 MeV, 500 MeV and 600 MeV.
+These events simulated A' masses of 50, 100, 200, 300, 400, 500 and 600 MeV/c2.
 The output files of these simulations could be merged with the background simulation output files to create realistic data samples for different scenarios.